wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/get-started-with-ai-business-card-reader/includes/2-canvas-app.md

 | Website           | The website                                                                                             |

 ### Add a button to trigger the creation of a new contact
+To add a button to trigger the creation of a new contact, follow these steps:

-1. Select "Insert a new Button" and place the button below the form.
+1. Select **Insert a new Button** and place the button below the form.
-2. Change the property "OnSelect" to "SubmitForm(Form1)" and the property "Text" to "Create contact".
+2. Change the **OnSelect** property to **SubmitForm(Form1)** and the **Text** property to **Create contact**.

-You should see this:
+The following image shows an example of the screen that should appear.

 ![A screenshot of a cell phone Description automatically generated](../media/image4.png)

-**Now, test that the application is working properly.**
+Test that the application is working properly before moving on to the next step.

-1. Use the "run" button on to right of the screen.
+3. Select the **run** button on right side of the screen.

     ![A screenshot of a cell phone Description automatically generated](../media/image5.png)

-2. To analyze a business card, select "Scan business card", and select an image you have saved.
-On a mobile device, you can also directly take a picture with the camera.
+4. To analyze a business card, select **Scan business card** and then select an image that you have saved.
+You can also use your mobile device to take a picture.

-AI Builder business card reader processes the business card and displays extracted contact information.
+AI Builder Business card reader will process the business card and display extracted contact information.

 The extracted contact information is now displayed in the form's data cards.
-You can review it and create a new contact by clicking on "Create contact".
+You can review it and create a new contact by selecting **Create contact**.

 ![A screenshot of a social media post Description automatically generated](../media/image6.png)

-Feel free to add new fields to the form, AI Builder Business card reader can recognize various contact information from business cards.
-You can also use the extracted information not only to create records in other entities from CDS but also to use it in external data sources.
+You can add new fields to the form; AI Builder Business card reader will recognize various contact information from business cards.
+You can also use the extracted information to create records in other entities from Common Data Service and to use it in external data sources.

-## Summary

-You have learned how to build a Power App with AI Builder Business card reader component, and how to use the extracted contact information to create a new record in the Contact entity from CDS.**
+You have now learned how to build a Power Apps canvas app with the AI Builder Business card reader component, and have discovered how to use the extracted contact information to create a new record in the **Contact** entity from Common Data Service.